A detailed history of Preston: Part three

 The BBC documentary, Christina - a Medieval Woman, described the remorseless march of the

-violent.
+ferocious and violent.
 Only the dregs of the people are left to bear witness’.

-As an example of the local impact of the plague Hine, when writing about Stagenhoe (which is a little
+As an example of the local impact of the plague, Hine, when writing about Stagenhoe (which is a little

 more than a mile from Preston) said ‘the tenants dwindled to a mere handful and the Lord’s demesne